apache/trafficserver/doc/developer-guide/api/functions/TSVConnReenable.en.rst

 Description
 ===========

-Reenable the SSL connection :arg:`svc`.
+Re-enable the SSL connection :arg:`svc`.
 If a plugin hook is called, ATS processing on that connection will not resume until this is invoked for that connection.

 If the server is running OpenSSL 1.0.2, the plugin writer can pause SSL handshake processing at the certificate callback  by not reenabling the connection.
-Running an OpenSSL versions older than 1.0.2, the handshake processing in ``SSL_accept`` will not be stopped even if the SNI callback does not reenable the connection.
+Running an OpenSSL versions older than 1.0.2, the handshake processing in ``SSL_accept`` will not be stopped even if the SNI callback does not re-enable the connection.

-Additional processing could reenable the virtual connection causing the ``SSL_accept`` to be called again to complete the handshake exchange.
+Additional processing could re-enable the virtual connection causing the ``SSL_accept`` to be called again to complete the handshake exchange.
 In the case of a blind tunnel conversion, the SSL handshake will never be completed by Traffic Server.